IvoryDuke/HillVacuum/MANUAL.md

 ### Left mouse
 If there is a non-selected entity beneath the cursor, it is exclusively selected.
 If there is no entity, all entities are deselected when the mouse button is released.
-Clicking brush while holding `Ctrl` causes all anchored brushes to be selected as well.
+Clicking brush while holding `Ctrl` causes all attached brushes to be selected as well.

 ### Shift + Left mouse
 If there is an entity beneath the cursor, its selection status is toggled.
-Pressing `Ctrl` on a brush causes all anchored brushes to be toggled as well.
+Pressing `Ctrl` on a brush causes all attached brushes to be toggled as well.

 ### Left mouse + cursor drag
 If there is a selected entity beneath the cursor, all selected entities are dragged around the map.
 If there is no entity, a drag selection is initiated.
 When the mouse button is released, the entities within the drag selection area are exclusively selected.
-Pressing `Ctrl` all anchored brushes are selected as well.
+Pressing `Ctrl` all attached brushes are selected as well.

 ### Shift + Left mouse + cursor drag
 Same as `Left mouse + drag`, except the entities within the boundary of the drag selection are added to the selected brushes, if they are not already selected.
-Pressing `Ctrl` all anchored brushes are selected as well.
+Pressing `Ctrl` all attached brushes are selected as well.

 ### Up/Down/Left/Right
 Moves the selected entities one grid square away in the pressed direction.